triggah61/acent-messenger-app/MIGRATION_SUCCESS_REPORT.md

 ## 🎉 Final Result

-**SUCCESS!** The Acent Messenger app has been completely migrated from Socket.IO to Pusher while maintaining:
+**SUCCESS!** The Q Messenger app has been completely migrated from Socket.IO to Pusher while maintaining:

 - ✅ **Same channel names** (compatible with backend)
 - ✅ **Same event names** (compatible with backend)